NOAA-EMC/NCEPLIBS-w3emc/README.md

 # W3EMC

 This library contains Fortran 90 decoder/encoder
 routines for GRIB edition 1.
+This version has combined the w3emc and w3nco libraries.

 This is part of
 the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) project.